alex-mas/ecs-ts/readme.md

 ```

-# API Documentation
+# Documentation
-You can see the automatically generated documentation [here](https://alex-mas.github.io/ecs-ts/modules/_ecs_.html)
+You can see the automatically generated documentation [here](https://alex-mas.github.io/ecs-ts/)